Your Guide to Planning, Planting, and Growing Chionodoxa

 When to Plant: Plant chionodoxa bulbs in mid to late fall, any time after the first frost and before the ground freezes.
 For best results, plan the bulbs within a month after you receive them.

-Depth and Spacing: Plant the bulbs 3” deep and 3” apart with the pointed end up.
+Depth and Spacing: Plant the bulbs 3” deep and approximately 3” apart with the pointed end up.

 Planting Tips: Chionodoxa bulbs are inexpensive and quick to plant, so it's easy to create a big splash of color.